jesimone57/spring_boot_rest_examples/README.md

 4. Compute the Greatest Common Divisor (GCD) of two numbers
 5. Compute the Least Commonn Multiple (LCM) of two numbers
-6. Compute all Armstrong numbers in a given range (Note: Armstrong number (also known as Narcistic numbers): An n-digit number equal to the sum of the nth powers of its digits.)
+6. Compute all Armstrong numbers in a given range (Note: Armstrong number (also known as Narcissistic numbers): An n-digit number equal to the sum of the nth powers of its digits.)
 Reference see [http://mathworld.wolfram.com/NarcissisticNumber.html](http://mathworld.wolfram.com/NarcissisticNumber.html)
 7. Compute all palindromic numbers in a given range
 8. Compute all amicable numbers in a given range